OSC/ood-documentation/source/reference/files/ondemand-d-ymls.rst

         dashboard_header_img_logo: "/public/logo.png"

-.. describe:: dashboard_title: (String, 'Open OnDemand')
+.. describe:: dashboard_title (String, 'Open OnDemand')

     The text to use as the main navigation logo.
 If the ``dashboard_header_img_logo`` property is defined, this property will be used as the HTML image title.